qilahnzahir/SmartPerimeterFenceMonitoring/README.md

 CPC357 IOT ARCHITECTURE AND SMART APPLICATIONS (PROJECT)

 ## Project Description
-This project presents an IoT-based smart perimeter fence monitoring system that design to enhance security in gated environments such as universities, residential compounds, and industrial facilitiesin the smart city environment.
+This project presents an IoT-based smart perimeter fence monitoring system that design to enhance security in gated environments such as universities, residential compounds, and industrial facilities in the smart city environment.

 The system combines PIR motion sensing, ESP32-CAM human presence detection, and IR break-beam intrusion confirmation to provide accurate, real-time detection of unauthorized boundary breaches.
 Verified intrusion events are logged to a cloud platform and visualized through a web-based dashboard, enabling faster response and reduced false alarms.